nickeldan/gear/README.rst

         printf("%zu: %i\n", idx, *p);
     }

-An array can have its data freed and its length set to zero by
+An array can have its data freed and its length/capacity set to zero by

 .. code-block:: c

-    gearFree(&array);
+    gearReset(&array);

 You can also concatenate two arrays as long as they have the same item size via